-The EAAA performs a function not met by other farmer entities.
+The AIEA performs a function not met by other farmer entities.
 Its base line reflects an ecological approach to food and fibre production.
 We are not organic although we align with the organic sentiment.
 The organic movement disallows chemicals no matter what.

 In the realm of ethics we seek to express our policy on a range of issues that exist outside our vision of how agriculture should be conducted.